Bareilly Dargah

-Bareilly Sharif Dargah or Dargah-e-Aala Hazrat is a Dargah (tomb) or monument of Ahmed Raza Khan located in Bareilly city in the state of Uttar Pradesh, India.
-He was a 19th-century Ahle Sunnat, who is known for his staunch opposition of Wahhabis in India.
+Bareilly Dargah or Dargah-E-Ala Hazrat is a Sufi shrine and complex in Bareilly district, Uttar Pradesh, India.
+It contains the mausoleum of Ahmad Raza Khan, Mustafa Raza Khan, Rehan Raza Khan and other members of the Raza Khan family.

-The Dome of the Dargah was designed by Shah Mehmood Jaan Qadri with the use of Matchsticks.
+The Dome of the Dargah was designed by Shah Mehmood Jaan Qadri with the use of matchsticks.

-Festival
+Fatwas

+The Bareilly Dargah is known for issuing several renowned fatwas.
+Clerics there have issued verdicts against Muhammad Ali Jinnah, the founder of Pakistan along with other issues.

+Urs

-In 2014 during the observation of death anniversary of Ahmed Raza Khan (Urs-e-Razvi) at the Dargah-e-Ala Hazrat, Muslim clerics condemned the terrorism practiced by the Taliban and the ideology of the Wahhabi sect.
+In 2014 during the observation of the death anniversary of Ahmed Raza Khan (Urs-e-Razvi) at the Dargah-e-Ala Hazrat, Muslim clerics condemned the terrorism practiced by the Taliban and the ideology of the Wahhabi sect.
 Although the Dargah was once the main site for the Urs-e-Razavi, the official Urs is also now observed in a dozen countries.
 This is due to the large crowds and the arrival of many scholars.